16 Ways To Experience Christmas In Gatlinburg For The Holidays

 While you were reading the first paragraph, I’ve already made my reservations and packed my bags for Gatlinburg.

-Aside from the marvelous views and a warm holiday feeling, you simply can not top Christmas in the Smoky Mountains.
+Aside from the marvelous views and a warm holiday feeling, you can not top Christmas in the Smoky Mountains.

 Margaritaville Island Hotel In Pigeon Forge

-Escape the every day and discover a new outlook and just chill at the Margaritaville Island hotel in Pigeon Forge for Christmas in the Smoky Mountains.
+Escape the every day and discover a new outlook, and just chill at the Margaritaville Island hotel in Pigeon Forge for Christmas in the Smoky Mountains.

 Located at The Island entertainment complex just off the Pigeon Forge Parkway.
 The Margaritaville Island Hotel offers the perfect setting to enjoy the beauty of the Great Smoky Mountains for Christmas.

 Winterfest at The Island in Pigeon Forge is unlike any experience in the Smokies.
-With millions of lights, our 23-acre property lights up as the sun goes down to create a holiday ambience you’re sure to love.
+With millions of lights, our 23-acre property lights up as the sun goes down to create a holiday ambiance you’re sure to love.

-7 reasons why you need a Gatlinburg Christmas.
+Seven reasons why you need a Gatlinburg Christmas.

 1. The Pristine Weather

-I was born and raised in Tennessee and those of us who have lived here our entire lives can sometimes take the scenery for granted.
+I was born and raised in Tennessee, and those of us who have lived here our entire lives can sometimes take the scenery for granted.

-The rooms at Margaritaville Gatlinburg Resort and Margaritaville Island hotel in Pigeon Forge come equipped with a fireplace because when you’re up that far in the mountains, you’re pretty much guaranteed a chilly morning while you open presents or gather around for breakfast.
+The rooms at Margaritaville Gatlinburg Resort and Margaritaville Island Hotel in Pigeon Forge come equipped with a fireplace because when you’re up that far in the mountains, you’re pretty much guaranteed a chilly morning while you open presents or gather around for breakfast.

 To enjoy this perfect winter weather, head to the Great Smoky Mountain National Park for a hike with your family.

-Here is the list of my top christmas hikes to make your holiday in Gatlinburg a memorable one.
+Here is the list of my top Christmas hikes to make your holiday in Gatlinburg a memorable one.

 2. Outstanding Christmas Attractions in Gatlinburg